Goaty-yagi/portfolio-with-next.js/posts/pythonMutableImmutable.md

 <mdDotContainer>
 - Introduction<br>
 - ID and Type<br>
+- Aliases<br>
 - Mutable Objects<br>
 - Immutable Objects<br>
+- What if immutable container have mutable value
+- Interning<br>
+- Preallocated intergers<br>
 - Why does it matter<br>
 - How differently does Python treat mutable and immutable objects<br>
 - How arguments are passed to functions and what does that imply for mutable and immutable objects<br>